 It happens.
-Occasionally, a content creator will find that their content (ie; text, images, etc.) were posted and claimed as owned by someone else.
+Occasionally, a content creator will find that their content (ie; original text, images, etc.) have been used/posted and claimed as owned by someone else.
+This is what we call Copyright Infringement and it sucks.
 It stinks and creates a feeling of frustration and sometimes panic.

-What you do and how you react when you find that your own content has been posted and ownership has been claimed by another person, is just as important as the fact that it happened at all.
+What you do and how you react when you find that your content has been used and claimed by another person or business, is just as important as the infringement itself.

-What should I do if I find my content has been potentially stolen?
+I am the victim of copyright infringement.
+What should I if my content has been stolen?

 First things first: always reach out to the individual privately and directly.
 In most cases, the content was posted by mistake and an innocent error.
 Handling things in a diplomatic and private way with the potential infringer, is the best and most swift way to resolve any errors.

 What not to do